Blog

 Now for the best part: seeing how fast you can make improvements.
 As you test, you can give feedback to the AI in plain English and watch the updates appear on your phone almost instantly.

-You can literally just tell CatDoes, “Make the event title font larger and bold.”
-The AI gets to work, regenerates the code, and your app automatically refreshes on your phone to show the change.
+If you notice the event titles are not punchy enough, just tell CatDoes: "Make the event title font larger and bold."
+The AI regenerates the code, and your app refreshes on your phone to show the change.

 This kind of rapid, conversational iteration is what makes modern app development so accessible.
-You can fine-tune the entire user experience by just describing what you want, turning a technical task into a creative collaboration.
 For a deeper dive, our guide on how to test an app on an iPhone has even more tips.

-You’ve built a functional app and tested it on your own device.
-The next move is the most exciting one: getting it ready for the world.
-This is where your focus shifts from building to packaging.
-It’s all about the marketing and administrative details required to get your app listed on the Apple App Store and Google Play Store.
+You've built a functional app and tested it on your device.
+The next move is getting it ready for the world.
+Your focus shifts from building to packaging: the marketing and administrative details required for listing on the Apple App Store and Google Play Store.

-Don’t let that sound intimidating.
-Modern tools have made this process much simpler than it used to be.
-CatDoes, for instance, has an automated build-and-release agent that does the technical heavy lifting for you.
-It packages up your code into the final files the stores need, so you can concentrate on the parts that only you can do.
+CatDoes has an automated build-and-release agent that packages your code into the final files the stores need, so you can concentrate on the parts that only you can do.

 Crafting Your Store Listing